danburzo/grunt-recipes/grunt-recipes.md

 		}
 	}

+This will make the watch ignore changes in existing Handlebars templates and only react when we add or remove Handlebars templates.

+Alrighty then.

+There's one little quirk we need to address: the `watch` task will only pick up on changes that happen _after_ we call `grunt task`.
+We'd like to make sure our generated CSS and compiled templates are up-to-date when the watch starts.
+For this, we will use `atBegin: true` to run _all tasks_ associated with the watch before the actual watching begins.
+Because we want this behavior for both Sass and Handlebars files, we will add this option on the task directly rather than on each target:

+	watch: {
+		options: {
+			atBegin: true
+		},
+		sass: {
+			files: ['scss/**/*.scss'],
+			tasks: ['sass']
+		},
+		handlebars: {
+			files: ['templates/**/*.hbs'],
+			tasks: ['handlebars']
+		}
+	}

 #### Take five

-In this recipe, we've learned how to use `watch` task to trigger other tasks automatically when you make changes to your files.
+In this recipe, we've:

+* learned how to use `watch` task to trigger other tasks automatically when you make changes to your files;
+* configured the types of events the watch responds to;
+* run the associated tasks at the beginning of the watch process to make sure everything is up to date.

 ### Using variables/templates